arivram/ML_model_telecom_churn_prediction/README.md

-# Telecom churn prediction using ML models
+# Enhancing Telecom Customer Retention through Advanced Machine Learning Models
-The objective of this project is to create Machine Learning models that can predict whether a customer is likely to leave the Telecom service or not
+This project revolves around leveraging Machine Learning models to analyze and predict customer churn within a telecommunications company, specifically utilizing customer data obtained from the IBM forum.
+The primary goal is to develop robust predictive models capable of determining whether a customer is inclined to discontinue their telecom services.
+By harnessing the power of data-driven insights, the project aims to empower the telecommunication company with actionable foresight to proactively address customer attrition and enhance overall customer retention strategies.